ianfnelson/blog.iannelson.uk/content/posts/2011-04-09-its-a-small-world.md

   - Genealogy

 ---
-It’s been a long time since I posted a blog entry tagged with “[genealogy][1]” (over three years, in fact).
+It’s been a long time since I posted a blog entry in the “[genealogy][1]” category (over three years, in fact).
 I find it to be a hobby that I pursue in fits and starts – periods of all-encompassing obsession followed by long periods of total inactivity.
 But the old [Family Tree][2] has been fleshed out nicely since I last updated you, dear reader.
 It has also acquired a most surprising and welcome addition.

 ![My Dad and his Granny, Isabella Birrell](https://blogstouks01.z33.web.core.windows.net/2023/08/DadAndGranny_5.jpg)